 Her research also investigates the interstices between literature and the other arts, and she has published extensively on literature and music, theater, and the visual arts.
 She is especially interested in the role of dynastic women as agents of cultural transfer.
 All of her research reflects a strong orientation to gender studies.
 She held a named professorship at the Hochschule für Musik, Theater und Medien in Hannover, Germany, where she held the Maria Göppert Mayer Professorship for women’s and gender studies (2006).
 The HMTM is ranked the top Musikhochschule in Germany.

-Professor Wade reviews grants for the National Endowment for the Humanities (Bilateral Digital Humanities Program), the Herzog August Bibliothek, Wolfenbüttel, Deutsche Forschungsgemeinschaft, FWO (Fonds Wetenschappelijk Onderzoek Vlaanderen), American Council of Learned Societies, European Science Foundation, and the Austrian Science Fund.
+Professor Wade reviews grants for the Deutsche Forschungsgesellschaft, National Endowment for the Humanities (Bilateral Digital Humanities Program), the Herzog August Bibliothek, Wolfenbüttel, FWO (Fonds Wetenschappelijk Onderzoek Vlaanderen), American Council of Learned Societies, European Science Foundation, and the Austrian Science Fund.
 She has served her disciplines in a number of capacities, including leadership roles in the Modern Language Association, the Renaissance Society of America, Sixteenth Century Studies and Conference, and the Society for German Renaissance and Baroque Literature.
 She served as Chair of the International Society for Emblem Studies from 2008-2014.
 By appointment of the State of Lower Saxony, she serves as member of the academic advisor council (akademischer Beirat) of the Herzog August Bibliothek, Wolfenbüttel (2014-2019).
-She serves on the selection committee for a Distinguished Scholarly Edition of the MLA (2015-2018) and is a member of the nominating committee for the Sixteenth Century Society and Conference.
+She served chaired the prize committee for a Distinguished Scholarly Edition of the MLA (2015-2018), chaired the 2018 book prize committee for the German Studies Association, and is a member of the nominating committee for the Sixteenth Century Society and Conference.

-She has also served as a visiting professor at Seminar für deutsche Philologie at the University of Göttingen (1998) and has taught consortium seminars on Northern European Court Festivals and on Emblems at the Newberry Library, Chicago.
+She has also served as a visiting professor at Seminar für deutsche Philologie at the University of Göttingen.
+She has taught consortium seminars on Northern European Court Festivals and on Emblems at the Newberry Library, Chicago.
 She was the co-director with Professor Wolfgang Behringer, Universität Saarbrücken, of the Wolfenbüttel Summer Course, “Communication and the Culture of the Body in Early Modern Europe,” in August 2011.

-Her teaching ranges from early modern German literature and book history to cinema studies, Jewish studies, and gender studies.
+Her teaching ranges from media theory, early modern German literature and book history to cinema studies, Jewish studies, and gender studies.
 She teaches regularly an undergraduate seminar, “Books Matter, Book Matters,” for the Campus Honors Program at the University of Illinois.
-Since 2012 the undergraduate researchers, the “Emblem Scholars,” have been investigating Renaissance emblem books and Digital Humanities under her direction.
+From 2012-2015 the undergraduate researchers, the “Emblem Scholars,” studied Renaissance emblem books and Digital Humanities under her direction.
 She is strongly committed to study abroad and the teaching of German.
 To these ends she regularly works with international organizations and institutions as well as the Austria Illinois Exchange Program to promote academic exchange.